DisnakeDev/guide/docs/200-interactions/201-interactions.md

 !!!
 Note
     [`defer`]({{ disnakedocs }}/api.html#disnake.InteractionResponse.defer) works differently depending on the type of interaction.
-    It creates *"Bot is thinking..."* message for application commands and don't throw *"This interaction failed"* if you're not going to respond for message components.
+    It creates *"Bot is thinking..."* message for application commands and doesn't throw *"This interaction failed"* if you're not going to respond to message components.

 !!!
 Note
     If you're going to run long stuff (more than 3 seconds) while responding you must first defer the interaction.